perrybutler/dotnetsockets/README.md

 Roadmap / Future Challenges
 ---------------------------
-Implement the publish/subscribe pattern for supporting multiple/individual channels of communication.
+* Implement the publish/subscribe pattern for supporting multiple/individual channels of communication.
+* Experiment with connecting to the server via HTML5 WebSockets.

 References
 ----------